Mary Ward Catholic Secondary School: Campus

 The current Mary Ward campus shares 26 acres of land with the L'Amoreaux Community Centre that is also attached to the school.

-With Mary Ward built for the self-directed learning program, the existing configuration shares several classrooms with the community centre, plus a gymnasium, a cafeteria, an atrium, a student services area, several technological labs, a chapel, and a day care room.
+With Mary Ward built for the self-directed learning program, the existing configuration shares several classrooms with the community centre, plus a gymnasium, a cafetorium, an atrium, a student services area, several technological labs, a chapel, and a day care room.

 A large parking lot is on the eastern side of the property where the portables previously stood.
-The school has a 400m race track and soccer/football field with a baseball diamond on the northern side of the school.
+The school has a 400m running track and soccer/football field with a baseball diamond on the northern side of the school.

+Operations

+The school does not use a set schedule, and students do self-paced learning.
+There are no specific designated areas set as classrooms.
+In 2024, the school has a higher number of students leaving prior to graduation than other area high schools because of students being unable to adjust to self-paced learning.

 Culture

 In 2015, Karen K. Ho stated in Toronto Life that the school "was something of an anomaly" since it had "a decidedly bohemian vibe" despite having a "strict dress code" and "the usual high academic standards".